Energy conservation and fluctuation theorem are incompatible for quantum work: Acknowledgments

 \section{Acknowledgments}

 We thank Raffaele Salvia for useful feedback on the manuscript.
-K.V.H. also thanks Armen Allahverdyan, Antonio Ac\'{i}n, and Mart\'{i} Perarnau-Llobet for insightful discussions during eraly stages of this work.
+K.V.H. also thanks Armen Allahverdyan, Antonio Ac\'{i}n, and Mart\'{i} Perarnau-Llobet for insightful discussions during early stages of this work.
 K. V. H. acknowledges support by the University of Potsdam startup funds.
+A. I. acknowledges support from the Novo Nordisk Foundation NERD grant (Grant no. NNF22OC0075986).

 {\thesection\arabic{equation}} {\thesection.\arabic{theorem}} {\thesection.\arabic{lemma}} {\thesection.\arabic{proposition}}